openzipkin/brave/instrumentation/messaging/RATIONALE.md

 # brave-instrumentation-messaging rationale

+## Why clear trace state headers prior to invoking message processors?

+When instrumentation intercept invocation of a message processor, they clear trace state headers (`Propagation.keys()`) before invoking a listener with a span in scope.
+This is due to ordering precedence of tools like `KafkaTracing.nextSpan(record)`.

+Tools that extract incoming state from message requests prioritize headers over the current span (`Tracer.currentSpan()`).
+This is to prevent an accidentally leaked span (due to lack of `Scope.close()`) to become the parent of all spans, creating a huge trace.
+This logic is the same in RPC server instrumentation.
+When we are in control of invoking the message listener, we can guarantee no mistakes by clearing the headers first.

+We don't do this in server processing, eventhough Finagle used to to this.
+There is no specific reason that we were never as defensive there, except that we provide not tools like `ServletTracing.nextSpan(request)` because users don't typically pass server requests through stages as they do with messaging.

+One problem with clearing headers with JMS implementations.
+JMS requires you to clear all headers before setting them, and there is no command to clear a single header.
+This process is expensive as you have to read all the headers first and replay them without the keys you want to key.
+An alternate approach we have not tried is to set empty instead of the more difficult and fragile "clear first" process.
+This could be used only in JMS, as other products have the ability to clear headers, not just set them.

 ## Why not `send-batch` and `receive-batch` operations?

 The choices of operation names to promote split partitioning and indexing of